Lemon Zucchini Bread

 Instructions

-• Preheat oven to 350 degrees and coat two 8 1/2" x 4 1/2" bread pans with baking spray.
+• Preheat oven to 350 degrees and coat two 8 1/2" x 4 1/2" bread pans with baking spray (or line with parchment paper).

-• In a large bowl, cream together oil, Greek yogurt, lemon juice and sugar.
-Once combined, add in eggs, one at a time, beating well after each addition.
+• Once combined, add in eggs, one at a time, beating well after each addition.
+Set aside.

 • In a separate bowl, sift together flour, baking powder, baking soda, salt.
-Add in lemon zest, and stir together.

-• Add dry ingredients into wet ingredients, and mix just until combined.
+• Add dry ingredients into wet ingredients, and mix until just combined.

 • Once combined, divide batter evenly between the two bread pans.